MicrosoftDocs/bi-shared-docs/docs/analysis-services/deployment/running-the-analysis-services-deployment-wizard.md

  To run the wizard in output mode, use the **/o** switch and provide an output file name.

- For more information about these command line switches, see [Deploy Model Solutions with the Deployment Utility](../../analysis-services/deployment/deploy-model-solutions-with-the-deployment-utility.md).
+ For more information about these command line switches, see [Deploy model solutions with the Deployment Utility](../../analysis-services/deployment/deploy-model-solutions-with-the-deployment-utility.md).

  The following procedure describes how to run the [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)] Deployment Wizard at the command prompt.